Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Introduction

+In addition, we explore the asymptotic limit as the resident cell death rate $\gamma$ becomes large, which was not achieved in \citet{el2021travelling}.
+As discussed above, it is in this limit that we may connect the hierarchy of models \eqref{eqs:PDEs} and \eqref{eq:colson} to \eqref{eq:mascia} and ultimately the complete Gatenby--Gawlinski model \eqref{eqs:gg}.
+In addition, this limit corresponds to the large-$\alpha$ limit of the Gatenby--Gawlinski model in which we expect to see a separation of advancing and receding fronts.
+Importantly, in this limit each of the above models becomes a perturbed version of the Fisher--KPP equation \eqref{eq:fkpp}, in that the equation for invading cells $u$ reduces to \eqref{eq:fkpp} when the resident population $v$ vanishes.

-In addition, our method of calculating travelling wave solutions allows us to compute solutions in the asymptotic limit as the resident cell death rate $\gamma$ becomes large.
-We show that the asymptotic structure in this limit is very similar to that for the Fisher--KPP system with cut off \eqref{eq:fkppCutoff}, in which $\gamma^{-1}$ plays the role of the small parameter $\epsilon$.
+We demonstrate that there is a very strong connection between the asymptotic limit of large resident cell death rate and the analysis of the Fisher--KPP system with cut off \eqref{eq:fkppCutoff} \citep{brunet1997shift, dumortier2007critical}, with $\gamma^{-1}$ playing the role of the small parameter $\epsilon$.
 The leading order correction to the velocity is the same as the universal correction \eqref{eq:fkppCutoffSpeed}.
-We also find the next term in the correction, although this requires the numerical calculation of prefactors in each of the leading order problems in the asymptotic analysis.
-By carrying out a matched asymptotic expansion in this limit, we observe that the wave speed converges logarithmically to the (nondimensional) Fisher--KPP wave speed of $c = 2$.
-This asymptotic solution also explains why the model exhibits an interstitial gap where both cell populations are small; the width of this zone is also logarithmically dependent on the cell death parameter.
-We show that the predictions made by the asymptotic analysis agree with the numerically computed travelling wave solutions.
+We also find the next term in this relation, although this requires the numerical calculation of prefactors in each of the leading order problems in the asymptotic analysis.
+This asymptotic solution also exhibits a region between fronts where both populations are small, that is, an interstitial gap; the width of this zone is also logarithmically dependent on the cell death parameter.
+As our numerical continuation method allows us to numerically compute travelling wave solutions up to very large ($10^{11}$) values of $\gamma$, we are able to numerically observe the correctness of the asymptotic approximation.
+The universality of this asymptotic approach demonstrates the fundamental dynamics that is at play in interstitial gap formation in the large family of reaction-diffusion models of acid-mediated cancer invasion.